StydeNet/html/README.md

 [Learn more about the field builder](docs/field-builder.md)

-### Forms
+## Forms

-This package extends the Laravel Collective's Form Builder with the following functionality:
+This package adds the following functionality to the Laravel Collective's Form Builder:

 #### novalidate

-Deactivate the HTML5 validation in the configuration, ideal for local or development environments
+Deactivate the HTML5 validation, ideal for local or development environments

 ```
+//config/html.php
 return [
     'novalidate' => true
 ];